GE Equity

 Series D in 2005

-OutlookSoft is a provider of business planning and performance management solutions, established in 1999 and headquartered in Stamford, Connecticut.
-The company specializes in predictive performance management, offering a comprehensive platform that includes tools for strategic planning, budgeting, forecasting, statutory consolidation, reporting, analysis, predictive analytics, scorecarding, and dashboards.
-In addition to its software solutions, OutlookSoft provides consulting, training, implementation, and ongoing support services to enhance client experience and effectiveness.
-Its offerings cater to a diverse range of industries, including manufacturing, financial services, and the public sector, enabling organizations to effectively measure, manage, and predict their financial and operational performance.
-The company has expanded its reach with additional offices in the United States, the United Kingdom, France, Switzerland, and Italy.
+OutlookSoft is a provider of business planning and performance management solutions, specializing in predictive performance management.
+Founded in 1999 and headquartered in Stamford, Connecticut, the company offers a comprehensive platform that facilitates strategic planning, budgeting, forecasting, statutory consolidation, reporting, analysis, predictive analytics, scorecarding, and dashboards.
+In addition to its software solutions, OutlookSoft provides consulting, training, implementation, and ongoing support services to ensure effective utilization of its products.
+Its offerings cater to a wide array of industries, including manufacturing, financial services, and the public sector, enabling organizations to effectively measure, manage, and predict their financial and operational performance.
+The company also maintains offices in the United Kingdom, France, Switzerland, and Italy.

 Speed Commerce